aaratrikafr-jpg/smart-study-planner/Readme.md

 ## 🚀 Project Overview
 Smart Study Planner is an interactive web application designed to help students plan their study sessions effectively using time-based scheduling, reminders, and a clean, colorful UI.
 I built this project after noticing that most students struggle with structuring their study time and staying consistent.

+I designed a Streamlit-based study planner that functions as a behavior consistency system.
+The system integrates structured planning, daily behavioral reflection, and adaptive iteration rules to help students overcome procrastination and build consistency.
+Based on user feedback and short-term testing, the planner adapts tasks when patterns of avoidance or burnout appear, encouraging sustainable study habits rather than rigid scheduling.

 What makes this project special is that it was iteratively improved using real student feedback and deployed publicly.

 ---